spiral/docs/components/entity.md

 > Method can accept array or Traversable object (meaning you can even pass one entity as source of items for another entity - such thing used in spiral `RequestFilter->populate()` method).

+You have to use set field method, or static method "create" of ORM and ODM entities to create entity based on user input.
 To configure entity and specify what fields can be set we will use specialized behaviour property **fillable**.
 Let's try to update our entity, to allow filling "name":

 ```php